chevereto/blog/_posts/2021/2021-04-30-hello-chevereto-v4.md

 ---
+date: 2021-04-30T23:28:34+00:00
 title: Hello, Chevereto V4
-date: 2021-04-30T23:28:34+00:00
 author: Rodolfo Berrios
+summary: Next generation media sharing.
 permalink: /hello-chevereto-v4/
-categories:
+featuredImage: /photos/2021/breno-machado-in9-n0JwgZ0-unsplash.jpg
+tags:
-  - News
+  - news
-  - Upcoming
+  - upcoming
 ---
 Is about time to reinvigorate Chevereto, I took some time to build our new foundations and you waited patiently.
 I'm glad, thanks for your support.
 It's payday!